France: From Europe's Most Expensive Power Market to One of Its Cheapest

 Read in-depth analysis and commentary on energy trends and market developments.

-The Belgian Day-Ahead market recorded 617 hours of negative pricing in 2025, spread across 8 of the 12 calendar months — a structural feature of how the grid operates today.
+The Belgian Day-Ahead market recorded 617 hours of negative pricing in 2025, spread across 8 of the 12 calendar months, a structural feature of how the grid operates today.

-As European power systems absorb increasing volumes of variable renewable generation, storage is no longer evaluated solely on technical performance — the decisive question is economic viability at scale.
+As European power systems absorb increasing volumes of variable renewable generation, storage is no longer evaluated solely on technical performance.
+The decisive question is economic viability at scale.

 European electricity markets are undergoing a fundamental transformation.
 As solar capacity expands across the continent, the relationship between renewable generation and wholesale prices becomes increasingly complex.